Robert-van-Engelen/Forth850/README.md

 ### SEARCH
 _c-addr1 u1 c-addr2 u2 -- c-addr3 u3 flag_
-true if the second string is in the first leaves matching address, remaining length and true or leaves the first string and false
+true if the second string is in the first;
+leaves matching address, remaining length and true;
+or leaves the first string and false

 ### CMOVE